 Traditional education often teaches children to find the correct answer.
 Entrepreneurship teaches them to ask the correct question.
 That is much more powerful.

 In the future, the most successful people will not be those who memorised the most information.
-They will be those who can combine knowledge, creativity, ethics, leadership and action.
+They will be those who can combine knowledge, creativity, ethics, leadership and action within a global business context.

 We also help parents understand how to support a child’s entrepreneurial development without pressure.
 The goal is not to force a child into business.
 The goal is to open the child’s mind and give them tools for life.